relativitydev/transfer-api-samples/README.md

 ### IRemotePathResolver
-The `TransferRequest` object exposes optional `SourcePathResolver` and `TargetPathResolver` properties to take a given path and adapt it.
+The `ITransferRequest` object exposes optional `SourcePathResolver` and `TargetPathResolver` properties to take a given path and adapt it.
 The signature for this interface is as follows:

 ```csharp
 interface IRemotePathResolver